marudy/how-to-develop-front-end/README.md

 programming language.
 Alongside with HTML and CSS, it is one of the three core technologies of World Wide Web content production.

 JavaScript is a multi-paradigm language, supporting object-oriented, imperative and functional programming styles.
-Created by Netscape (today's Mozilla) enginneers, there is no better place for documentation than the [JavaScript Guide](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide) in Mozilla Developer Network.
+Created by Netscape (today's Mozilla) engineers, there is no better place for documentation than the [JavaScript Guide](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide) in Mozilla Developer Network.

 Find below helpful links to start studying.
 Enjoy!